billp72/netcreative/content/posts/2020-01-17--olivia-and-the-bear/index.md

 ---

 ## BACKGROUND / PROBLEM
-Work with the owners to build a store and fashion their brand of children's clothing.
+Work with business owners to build a store and fashion their brand of children's clothing.
 Educated the owner about the Shopify platform

 ![unsplash.com](./oliviaandbear.jpg)

 ## OBJECTIVE
-They already have a presence on Facebook.
-Strengthen their brand buy having a unique domain with a custom store on Shopify
+Strengthen a brand, that already exists on Facebook, by acquiring a domain and building a custom store on Shopify

 ## ROLE
 UI design